A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 There's actually another island, Djurgården, that's a walkable mile east along Strandvägen or the quayside if you'd rather.

 A couple of these have been clocked up close in the UK but they were dowdier and not nearly so colourful.
-That'll be because they breed in their numbers in Northern Europe but head west for the winter when there's no need for them to be so 'matey' and all showing off.
+That'll be because they breed in their numbers in Northern Europe but head southwest for the winter when there's no need for them to be so 'matey' and all showing off.

 Stocking up on cobnuts in Kent is their main concern where, at that time of year, it's not nearly so cold for them, they say.
 I don't know, they come over here nicking our cobs.